Pamela Joan Rogers

-Pamela Joan Rogers (born July 1, 1977) is an American former elementary school physical education teacher and coach who taught in McMinnville, Tennessee.
+Pamela Joan Rogers (born July 1, 1977), better known under her former married name Pamela Rogers Turner, is an American sex offender and a former elementary school physical education teacher and coach who taught in McMinnville, Tennessee.
 She was convicted of four counts of sexual battery in 2005 and two counts of solicitation of sexual exploitation of a minor in 2006 stemming from a three-month relationship with a 13-year-old boy who was her student at Centertown Elementary School.
 Her case made headlines and was covered by major news networks for being a notorious teacher who had an unlawful sexual relationship with one of her students.
-After getting released in 2012, she was taken into custody in 2015 for allegedly conspiring to smuggle contraband cell phones into a state prison; her case brought headlines and national attention to the problem of cellphone smuggling into prison.
-Local news sources reported she was still in custody as of July 2017.
+After getting released in 2012, she was taken into custody in 2015 for allegedly conspiring to smuggle contraband cell phones into a state prison and sentenced to eight years in prison; her case brought headlines and national attention to the practice of cellphone smuggling in prison.

-Personal life
+Early life

-Born on July 1, 1977, Rogers attended Tennessee Technological University and Cumberland University, playing basketball for both.
+Born on July 1, 1977, Rogers attended Clarkrange High School where she was a part of the Clarkrange basketball team; Lady Buffalos, which gained some local success during her time on the team with her dad; Lamar Rogers, being the head coach of the team.
+When she graduated in 1995, for her senior year prom she was picked as prom queen.
+She subsequently attended Tennessee Technological University and Cumberland University, playing basketball for both.
+Also around that time, she was also featured as "Miss Nitro" WCW Monday Nitro event and around 2002, did some bikini modelling for various gigs including newspaper advertisement for Harley-Davidson for a local motorcycle shop.

 She married high school basketball coach Christopher Turner in 2003.
 They separated in 2004 due to marital difficulties and he filed for divorce in January 2005.

-Criminal prosecution
+First crime and criminal prosecution

+On February 4, 2005, Rogers was charged with 15 counts of sexual battery by an authority figure and 13 counts of statutory rape stemming from a three-month relationship with a teenage boy who was her student in the basketball class where they engaged in vaginal intercourse, oral sex; both fellatio and cunnilingus, as well as digital penetration at his home, at her apartment, and even at the school’s gym on more than 12 different occasions.

+The relationship allegedly began sometime in early November 2004 when the student, who was attending Rogers' PE/Basketball class, began flirting with Rogers and making sexual suggestions.
+Rogers, in the midst of an estranged marriage which during the relationship with the student for a separate reason would end in divorce, allegedly enjoyed the attention and entertained the student’s advances.